stucchio/Homepage/content/why_gays_cant_donate_blood.md

 In short, allowing gay people to donate blood is nearly as dangerous as letting straight people donate blood and then **not testing it!**

 I guess this twitter meme is wrong.
 The world does make sense.
 It turns out the Red Cross isn't anti-gay - they just did the math and decided to protect people who receive donated blood.

+Incidentally, if anyone has more accurate numbers than what I've provided, please let me know.
+I can't see how the result will drastically change based on plausible variations in these numbers, but I do want to be as accurate as possible.